Haskili/TF_Segmentation/README.md

 </p>

 ## Overview
-This is an alternative take on the implementation shown in Tensorflow's "[Image Segmentation](https://www.tensorflow.org/tutorials/images/segmentation)".
-I wrote this primarily to illustrate how to perform similar techniques with custom configuration and on real (e.g. [AIFM](https://aiformankind.com) & [HPWREN](http://hpwren.ucsd.edu)'s 'Wildfire') datasets.
+This is an alternative take on the implementation shown in Tensorflow's "[Image Segmentation](https://www.tensorflow.org/tutorials/images/segmentation)" guide.
+I wrote this primarily to illustrate how to perform similar techniques that lean more on the features within Tensorflow on real (e.g. [AIFM](https://aiformankind.com) & [HPWREN](http://hpwren.ucsd.edu)'s 'Wildfire') datasets.

-Some of the things that I implemented which were not otherwise covered are sub-classing the model into it's own derived `tf.Keras.Model` that can be easily have it's weights saved and loaded, applying the segmentation output as real segmentations onto the images to evaluate model performance, writing the process within the context of available online datasets in alternative formats, etc.
+A few examples of features/implementations which were not otherwise covered in the original are sub-classing the model into it's own derived `tf.Keras.Model` class that can easily have it's weights saved and loaded into a new model, applying the segmentation output onto the images to better evaluate model performance, writing the process within the context of available popular online datasets and their respective formats, etc.

 <br>
     <p align="center">